-itopia CAS now integrates with NetApp Cloud Volumes Service (CVS) to provide consumers with high-performance, highly-scalable data storage without IT admins needing to worry about infrastructure upkeep burdens such as server patching and resource scaling.
+itopia CAS now integrates with NetApp Cloud Volumes Service Performance (CVS-Performance) to provide consumers with high-performance, highly-scalable data storage without IT admins needing to worry about infrastructure upkeep burdens such as server patching and resource scaling.

 About Cloud Volumes

-NetApp Cloud Volumes Service (CVS) is a third-party solution that offers integration with Google Cloud. itopia CAS integrated with CVS offers SMB-based file shares, with SMB shares supporting Active Directory integration for full Access Control List-based permissions.
+NetApp CVS-Performance is a third-party solution that offers integration with Google Cloud. itopia CAS integrated with CVS-Performance offers SMB-based file shares, with SMB shares supporting Active Directory integration for full Access Control List-based permissions.

 As of April 2020, NetApp CVS is provided in six GCP regions:

-Although CVS is not available in all GCP regions, internal itopia testing has found that cross-region access generally offers adequate performance for regions with geographical proximity, thanks to Google's class-leading fiber-optic network.
+Although CVS-Performance is not available in all GCP regions, internal itopia testing has found that cross-region access generally offers adequate performance for regions with geographical proximity, thanks to Google's class-leading fiber-optic network.

-In itopia CAS, if the deployment contains regions that do not support CVS, CAS uses a geo-map to determine the nearest region in which to deploy the CVS volumes.
-However, if you are deploying an itopia CAS solution into a region that does not provide CVS volumes, it is strongly recommended to test CVS performance from your specific region to the next-nearest region that provides CVS volumes.
+In itopia CAS, if the deployment contains regions that do not support CVS-Performance, CAS uses a geo-map to determine the nearest region in which to deploy the CVS-Performance volumes.
+However, if you are deploying an itopia CAS solution into a region that does not provide CVS-Performance volumes, it is strongly recommended to test CVS-Performance from your specific region to the next-nearest region that provides CVS-Performance volumes.
 You may also contact itopia for guidance.

-While NetApp CVS has 99.9% uptime, there's no current SLAs at the advertised values.
+While NetApp CVS-Performance has 99.9% uptime, there's no current SLAs at the advertised values.
 For support, customers log a case with Google Cloud who then coordinate directly with NetApp.

-NetApp Cloud Volumes Service is a third-party solution provided through Google Marketplace; itopia CAS integrates with CVS but does not offer support.
+NetApp Cloud Volumes Service-Performance is a third-party solution provided through Google Marketplace; itopia CAS integrates with CVS-Performance but does not offer support.

-NetApp CVS relies on VPC peering in GCP for accessing the volumes; therefore, Cloud Volumes can be accessed from any region, provided that the VPC networks are correctly configured.
+NetApp CVS-Performance relies on VPC peering in GCP for accessing the volumes; therefore, Cloud Volumes can be accessed from any region, provided that the VPC networks are correctly configured.

-Before a CVS can be deployed into an itopia CAS deployment, the customer must purchase the NetApp Cloud Volumes Services API in the GCP Marketplace.
+Before a CVS-Performance can be deployed into an itopia CAS deployment, the customer must purchase the NetApp Cloud Volumes Services API in the GCP Marketplace.

 Note: There is no cost associated with the purchase; this purchase only enables NetApp to bill against the GCP project based on usage.
 The Administrator must have Billing Account Admin permissions.